Published September 11, 2018

 Daily activities an environmental scientist can expect are:

-Making decisions and solving problems
+- Making decisions and solving problems – 86% important

 And if the idea of being cooped up 9-5 in an office doesn’t excite you, don’t worry!
-A career in environmental science can lead to an array of work conditions; indoors in a lab, outdoors doing fieldwork, from home, traveling around the world, or a mix of all the above.
+A career in environmental science can lead to an array of work conditions; indoors in a lab, outdoors doing fieldwork, from home, travelling around the world, or a mix of all the above.

 Industries You Can Choose From: